Gorilla Technology to Announce Full Year 2022 Results and Host Conference Call

-/EIN News/ -- LONDON, March 31, 2023 (GLOBE NEWSWIRE) -- Gorilla Technology Group Inc. (“Gorilla”) (NASDAQ: GRRR), a global provider of AI-based edge video analytics, IoT technologies, and cybersecurity, announced today that the company's full year 2022 financial results will be released after the U.S. financial markets close on Tuesday, April 4, 2023.
+LONDON, March 31, 2023 (GLOBE NEWSWIRE) -- Gorilla Technology Group Inc. ("Gorilla") GRRR, a global provider of AI-based edge video analytics, IoT technologies, and cybersecurity, announced today that the company's full year 2022 financial results will be released after the U.S. financial markets close on Tuesday, April 4, 2023.

 The Company will host a conference call on Wednesday, April 5, 2023 at 8:00 a.m.
 Eastern Time to discuss the Company's financial results and financial guidance.